Temple students detained after engineering career fair pro-Palestine protest

 ALLISON BECK / THE TEMPLE NEWS

-After demonstrating for less than an hour, a spokesperson for Temple’s Department of Public Safety told The Temple News that officers repeatedly asked protestors to leave the building.
+After demonstrating for about an hour, a spokesperson for Temple’s Department of Public Safety told The Temple News that officers asked protestors to leave the building multiple times.

 A protestor in a keffiyeh lays on the ground of the Temple University Student Center